Toyota Territory Off-Roaders Association (TTORA)

 Disclaimer

-All the opinions expressed in this thread are my own and in no way represent TTORA, its members, or its vendor/sponsors.
+The opinions expressed in this thread are my own and in no way represent those of TTORA, its chapters, its members/users, or its vendor/sponsors.
 Nor should my opinions, what so ever, influence others with their builds.
 This includes doing what I've done and/or doing business with and/or purchasing products from the same vendor(s).

-However, if reading this thread has helped give you some ideas for your build, and/or helped you learn from my mistakes, then I am happy to have helped out.
-Enjoy!
+If reading this thread has helped give you some ideas for your build, and/or helped you learn from my mistakes, then I am happy to have helped out.
+Enjoy! :)

 But my taco was just too clean and pretty to wheel and I didn't want to hack/chop/scratch/bash up such a nice truck.
-So, back in May of 09 I decided to get this truck:
+So, back in May of 2009, I decided to turn my taco into an daily driver/semi pavement princess and permanently retire it from wheeling.
+Then I got this truck:

-It had over 230k on it, and was in really good shape other than the typical 84-88 bed rust, it ran well, drove straight, didn't appear to have been wheeled on anything too nasty, and everything seemed to work except the AC.
+It had over 230k on it, and was in really good shape other than the typical 84-88 bed rust and some fading paint.
+It ran well, drove straight, didn't appear to have been wheeled on anything too nasty, and everything seemed to work except the AC.

 Bone stock, except for: